YuLiumt/Einstein-Toolkit/docs/ET/parameter.md

 Set up refined regions by specifying a set of centres and radii about them.
 The refined regions are then the conjunction of these regions.

+The grid hierarchy consists of several refinement levels, and each refinement level consists of several refined regions.

 #### Parameter

 | Key | Defaults | Describe | Option |